go101/go101/pages/generics/555-type-constraints-and-parameters.md

 Variadic type parameters are not supported.

-When the type set of a type parameter is mentioned, it means the type set of the constraint of the type parameter.
+To make descriptions simple, the type set of the constraint of a type parameter is also called the type set of the type parameter and type set of a value of the type parameter in this book.

 ## Simplified constraint form